iUkka/ButtonCommander/README.md

     "text":  "You passed 0 arguments:\r\nNamed param  team_domain is \r\n"
 }
 ```
-Since the request was made locally, the text, team_domain, user_name were not passed, this is normal.
+Since the request was made locally (not from Mattermost, just pure powershell), variables text, team_domain, user_name were not passed.
 Except that, everything worked normally, the output response is received without error.

 ### Prerequests
 1) Make the config file [Mattermost](http://www.mattermost.org/) in section "AllowedUntrustedInternalConnections" IP of the server that will run this script.
 Next, all the mention about the IP will be about this one.